DNC Series ISO6431 Pneumatic Cylinder

 Force Reduction Factors

-Actual force is less than theoretical due to system losses:
+Actual force is less than theoretical due to system losses2:

 Loss FactorTypical ReductionCause